hostmobility/host-insight-client/README.md

 - Config update: download a new configuration file for the client
 - Exit: terminate the application with exit code success

+Host requirements:

+- CAN bus and/or digital inputs
+- glibc v2.28 or later
+- OpenSSL

 ## CAN

 The following signal values are supported: